mswarasi/OptMultPooling/README.md

 References
 1. Hungerford, L., Warasi, M., and Lahmers, K. (2021+).
 Optimizing pooled testing for determining prevalence and/or identifying infected.
 In preparation.
 2. Tebbs, J., McMahan, C., and Bilder, C. (2013).
 Two-stage hierarchical group testing for multiple infections with application to the Infertility Prevention Project. _Biometrics_, **69**, 1064-1073.
+3. Li, Q., Liu, A., and Xiong, W. (2017).
+D-optimality of group testing for joint estimation of correlated rare diseases with misclassification. _Statistica Sinica_, **27**, 823-838.